-The practice manager had overall responsibility for the management and clinical leadership of the practice.
-The practice manager was responsible for the day-to-day running of the service.
+One of the principal dentists had overall responsibility for the management and clinical leadership of the practice and was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.

-The provider had a system of clinical governance in place that included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.
+The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.